ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of snow showers between 10pm and 1am.
 Mostly cloudy.
 Low around 7, with temperatures rising to around 11 overnight.
          Wind chill values as low as 0.
-West southwest wind 2 to 8 mph, with gusts as high as 18 mph.<br></div>
+West wind 2 to 8 mph, with gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">